sarthak9876/kubernetes-hands-on-project/README.md

 ./scripts/cluster-setup/02-install-kubernetes.sh
 ```

+**⚠️ Important:**
-**Note:** Choose either Docker OR containerd, not both.
-Docker is easier for learning, containerd is more production-ready.
+- Choose either Docker OR containerd, not both
+- All scripts automatically detect your container runtime choice
+- Docker is easier for learning (has Docker CLI for debugging)
+- containerd is more production-ready (lighter weight, CRI-compliant)

 #### Step 4: Initialize Control Plane
 ```bash